anthonykulis/cps176/friday_fun/encrypted/README.md

 00111101 01101010
 ```

 So this is interesting.
 Anyone notice a pattern here?
+Hint MSB.

-So looking at the algorithm uses the XOR operator.
+So looking at the algorithm, we know it uses the XOR operator.
 ```
 (char.charCodeAt(0) ^ key.charCodeAt(0))
 ```